What Treatments Are Used In Myopia Management?

 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Dr. Greg Evans, who will advise you on the best myopia treatment for your child.Myopia Management Center At Rancho Mirage Eye Care Optometry serves patients in Palm Springs, Palm Desert, La Quinta, Indio, and throughout California.
+Speak with Dr. Greg Evans, who will advise you on the best myopia treatment for your child.Our practice serves patients from Palm Springs, Palm Desert, La Quinta, and Indio, California and surrounding communities.